EnderLocke/pyespn/README.md

 # espn-api
-work in progress for hitting hidden espn api, right now there is nfl and nba functions, stay tuned for more i am not affiliated with espn not all api end points are available for all leagues, i am working on adding in exceptions but you could get odd errors if say you try recruiting rankings for the nfl
+work in progress for hitting hidden espn api, right now there is nfl and nba functions, stay tuned for more

+i am not affiliated with espn

+not all api end points are available for all leagues,

+i am working on adding in exceptions but you could get odd errors if say you try recruiting rankings for the nfl

+please note the readme is a work in progress and there could be more api calls within the source code if you're willing to look

 # Table of Contents
 - [PYESPN](#pyespn)